• Facebook

 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

-After deschooling, a new homeschooler’s first step is to get a basic grasp of homeschool approaches.
 Having a basic grasp of the top 5 approaches new homeschoolers can conquer overwhelm and tame the curriculum beast.

-First understand these two basic clarifications to dispel misunderstandings about our lifestyle.
+First, understand these two basic clarifications to dispel misunderstandings about our lifestyle.

 • Deschooling is a process, not a homeschool approach.
 It’s the process ALL new homeschoolers or homeschoolers should do initially or from time to time if they struggle.
 See my link below.